volodymyrradchenko/ember-django/README.md

 ```bash
 pyenv virtualenv 3.6.6 ember-django-3.6.6
 ```
+_ember-django-3.6.6 is the name of virtual env, you can give it any name_

-now we will create a .python-version file with the name of our virtualenv so it would automatically switch to proper version after opening backend folder
+- Now we'll create a `.python-version` file with the name of our virtualenv so it would automatically switch to proper virtual environment every time we open backend folder
 ```bash
 echo "ember-django-3.6.6" > .python-version
 ```

-now let's install latest Django version
+- Let's install latest Django version

 ```bash
 pip install Django==2.0.7
 ```

-install Django REST
+- Django REST

 ```bash
 pip install djangorestframework
 ```

-and Django REST Framework JSON API
+- and Django REST Framework JSON API

 ```bash
 pip install djangorestframework-jsonapi
 ```
-let's initialize project at the current directory
+- let's initialize project in current directory
 ```bash
 django-admin.py startproject backend .
 ```
-Note "." character at the end of line above.
+_Note "." character at the end of line above._